 This island got its name because of the Rock Pigeons live over there.
 In year 2003 Pigeon island was designated as a national park in Sri Lanka. earlier it was a sanctuary.
 This island was used by British army as a place for shooting practice in early world war time.

 By boat you can reach there within 15 minutes time.

 The Fort Fredrick was built by Portuguese in 1623.
 This is located by the Trincomalee town.
-The famous Koneswaram temple is located inside this fort.
+The famous Koneshwaram temple is located inside this fort.
 This Hindu temple earlier know as temple of thousand Pillars.
-According to historical information, Portuguese had demolished the old Koneswaram temple and they build this fort with the parts of that.
+According to historical information, Portuguese had demolished the old Koneshwaram temple and they build this fort with the parts of that.
 The remaining things were push down to the sea.
-According to the historical facts, this place also known as Gokanna and the Gokanna Temple also located in side this, where the current Koneswaram temple is located.
+According to the historical facts, this place also known as Gokanna and the Gokanna Temple also located in side this, where the current Koneshwaram temple is located.

 This fort was captured by Dutch in 1639.
 Later this was captured by British in 1795.
 According to the historical information, there is another fort build by king Rajasinghe 11 (1635-1687).
-It call Fort Ostenbur.
-Actually he was getting some help from Dutch to fight against the Portuguese, but didn't have a much trust on them also.
-So he decided to build his own fort.
-This fort is locate inside the Trincomalee Naval Dockyard.
+It calls Fort Ostenbur.
+Actually, he was getting some help from Dutch to fight against the Portuguese, but didn't have a much trust on them also.
+So, he decided to build his own fort.
+This fort is located inside the Trincomalee Naval Dockyard.